 Response 1-38

 ** SCOTT, THIS is one of the reasons we went "qualitative" on this paper...
-I don't actually know how to reason this one...**
+I don't actually know how to reason this one...** MY GUESS IS THAT YOU HIT SIDERITE SATURATION.
+I CHECKED THE VALUES AND YOU ARE RIGHT ABOUT AT THAT POINT, AND THE Fe(II) TREND LOOKS LIKE IT HAS HIT A SATURATION WALL.
+Any data to support or refute that possibility?

 Figure Comment 1-39